 - 1.1 The purpose of this Non-residential Charging Policy is to say how we charge for care services in your home or in the community.
 You may be offered these services when we have assessed your care needs. - 1.2 You will receive a care assessment from a social worker or care manager.
 If they decide that you have eligible care needs the care assessor will inform the Council's Charging Team.
 Your care assessor will evaluate the cost of your eligible care needs.
 This is called your Personal Budget.
-The Charging Team will then financially assess you to work out how much you can afford to contribute towards the cost of any care you may receive. - 1.3 In this policy when we say 'us' or 'we', we mean Manchester City Council.
+The Charging Team will undertake a financial assessment based on your personal financial circumstances to calculate how much you can afford to contribute towards the cost of any care you may receive. - 1.3 In this policy when we say, 'us' or 'we', we mean Manchester City Council.
 When we say 'you' we mean the service user (the person receiving care or services).